- Complete a bachelor’s degree in addiction studies, behavioral, social science, or psychology field

 Licensed professional counselors can pursue a national certification through the National Board of Certified Counselors (NBCC).
 The National Certification Commission for Addiction Professionals (NCC AP) offers three different credentials with additional specializations.

-Step 6: Continue your education and stay up to date on substance abuse and addiction counseling trends and changes.
+Step 6: Continue your education and stay up to date on trends in substance abuse and addiction counseling.

 Continuing education is imperative to maintaining professional counseling licensure/certification and keeping up-to-date with any updates to the substance abuse and addictions field.

 Depending on the setting and state in which they practice, the educational requirements for a substance abuse/addiction counselor vary.
-However, as is the case with any counselor, a master’s degree in counseling or related fields such as social work or psychology is highly recommended and often required.
+However, as with any counselor, a master’s degree in counseling or a related field, such as social work or psychology, is highly recommended and often required.

 What are the licensing or certification requirements?

 Substance abuse counselors in private practice must be licensed.
 Licensing requirements vary by state, but all states require a master’s degree from an accredited university, at least 2,000 hours of supervised clinical work, and a passing score on a state-recognized exam.
-While some practice requires just a Bachelor’s degree (see above levels of substance abuse counselors), in order to practice clinically, a master’s degree and licensure is required.
+While some practice requires only a Bachelor’s degree (see the above levels of substance abuse counselors), to practice clinically, a master’s degree and licensure are required.
 Practicing addiction/substance abuse counselors may also need to take continuing education courses to maintain licensure.
-Information about each state’s regulatory board can be found through the National Board for Certified Counselors.
+Information about each state’s regulatory board can be found on the National Board for Certified Counselors website.

 Those practicing addiction counseling outside of private practice face less stringent requirements, depending on the state in which you plan to practice.
 Not all states require a specific degree, but many require applicants to pass an exam.
-Contact information for your state’s licensing board can be found through the Addiction Technology Transfer Center (ATTC).
-You will also find a comprehensive list of different titles and certifications through the ATTC as these vary state to state and setting to setting.
+Contact information for your state’s licensing board can be found on the Addiction Technology Transfer Center (ATTC) website.
+You will also find a comprehensive list of titles and certifications offered by the ATTC, as these vary state to state and setting to setting.

 Specific counseling licensure requirements vary by state.
 See state license requirements.